-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 This attribute is used to specify what alternate text should be shown if the image can’t be rendered.

-The alt= attribute has to be present in the <img> tag, but can be left blank if no alternative text is wanted.
+The alt= attribute is a required element of the <img> tag, it has to be present, but can be left blank if no alternative text is wanted.

 There is some benefit to considering the use of keywords within an image alt= attribute.
 Search engines cannot determine with precision what an image is of.

-There have been great strides made in the major search engines’ abilities to identify what is in a picture.
-That technology is far from perfect, however.
+Great strides have been made in the major search engines’ ability to identify what is in a picture.
+However, that technology is far from perfect.

 As such, search engines will use the text in the alt= attribute to better understand what the image is of.